Etejerina/a-walk-in-python/day_3.md

 Keeping in mind what we saw, we can extract or return a part of the string (or a list for that matter...)
 This is called ***slicing***.

-Let's say i want to print parts (or substrings) of the greeting variable.
+Let's say that I want to print parts (or substrings) of the greeting variable.
 We will have to use this sintax:

 {var_name}[{start}:{end}:{step}]

 * start by default is 0, the start of the string.

-* end by default is the ength of the string.
+* end by default is the length of the string.

 * step by default is 1.

 We can use positive and negative indexes.

-Positives count from the start anmd negative count form the end of the string.
+Positives count from the start and negative count form the end of the string.

 ```python
 greeting = 'Hello cruel World!'